crazycooky77/ci_project5/README.md

 #### Wireframes
 Wireframes were used to plan out the pages for the site.
 Minor adjustments were made throughout, as the pages were being created.
 The navigation menu was reorganised in the final site iteration, and differs from the wireframes below as follows:
 1. The Newsletter Signup option was added next to the Support Contact details
-2. The site logo and user action buttons (view cart, log in, create account) have swapped sides
+2. The site logo and customer action buttons (view cart, log in, create account) have swapped sides
-3. The user action buttons all have icons added (instead of only the Cart button)
+3. The customer action buttons all have icons added (instead of only the Cart button)

 ##### Login / Create Account
 <ins>Login:</ins>